 Of these four clients, p4, P4V, and P4Eclipse let a user authenticate without any password prompt.
-P4SCC gave a password prompt but authenticated successfully if the password field was left empty.
+P4SCC gives a password prompt but authenticates successfully if the password field is left empty.
+Note that SSO has also been successfully deployed on a newer Windows Active Directory server and Perforce server 2016.1.